telerik/maui-docs/controls/datagrid/filtering/filtering-ui.md

 The Filtering UI exposes the following properties:

 * `UserFilterMode`&mdash;Defines whether the Filtering UI is enabled/disabled.
 The available options are *Auto/Enabled/Disabled*.
-The default value of the UserFilterMode is *Auto*.
+The default value of the `UserFilterMode` is *Auto*.
 Set the property on DataGrid control.

 * `CanUserFilter`(`bool`) property is used to enable/disable the filtering of a specific column.
 Set the property to a specific column.

-* `ShowDistinctValuesFilter`(`bool`)&mdash;Defines whether the distinct values are included int he Filering UI.
+* `ShowDistinctValuesFilter`(`bool`)&mdash;Defines whether the distinct values are included in the Filtering UI.
 By default the value is true.

 * `FilterContentTemplate`(`DataTemplate`)&mdash;Defines the content template of the DataGrid Columns Filter and overriding the default template.

-Events related to DistinctValuesFilter:
+Events related to `DistinctValuesFilter`:

 * `DistinctValuesLoading` event&mdash;Occurs when loading the distinct values that will be displayed in the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridDistinctValuesFilterView`.
 The `DistinctValuesLoading` event handler receives two parameters:
 	* The sender argument, which is of type object, but can be cast to the `RadDataGrid` type.